 Women of God

-It has been encouraging to read these stories and see how God used women in a time and a place when it was difficult for women to be noticed or honored.
+It's encouraging to see how God used women in a time and a place when it was difficult for women to be noticed or honored.

 I do a lot of freelance writing, and lately I have been writing lessons on women in the Bible for a curriculum directed toward children in India.
 Many of these kids come from very difficult situations — they are orphans and have experienced abuse and suffering.
 These children have also grown up in a culture that is very male-centric and does not honor women in any way.
 So, we wanted to focus a few lessons on how God has honored women and used them for His purposes in His story.